MicrosoftDocs/supply-chain-center/articles/use/proactive-supplier-collaboration.md

 ![A screenshot of a data ingestion area with news selected as the module and vendors as an entity that has successfully been staged and processed.](media/proactive-supplier-collaboration-data.png)

-After your vendors are added, you can see news articles about them in the news feed.
+After your vendors are added, you can see news articles about them in the **News** feed.

 ![A screenshot of a news feed with different articles.](media/proactive-supplier-collaboration-news.png)

 You can select an article to view the detail page.
-Here, you can select a partner to contact.
+In the **Impact** section on the detail page, you can select a **Partner** to contact.

 ![A screenshot of the news detail page, which has a news article and a table under impact with partners, type, ID, and contact status.
 There is a button to contact partner in the top left.](media/proactive-supplier-collaboration-contact-partner.png)

-Then, select a message type for what you want to communicate.
+Then, select a message type for what you want to communicate to the partner.

 ![A screenshot of the news detail page with an overlay titled Contact partners with the partner name.
 It asks to select a message type with 3 options.](media/proactive-supplier-collaboration-select-message-type.png)

-Finally, you'll see a draft e-mail that you can review and then select create draft to open the mail in your default mail client.
+Finally, you'll see a draft e-mail that you can review and then select **Create draft** to open the mail in your default e-mail client.

 ![A screenshot of an e-mail draft overlaid on the news page.
 There is an option to give feedback in a thumbs up/down and the ability to create draft or discard.](media/proactive-supplier-collaboration-create-draft.png)

-## What are Proactive Supplier Collaboration’s capabilities?
+## What are Proactive supplier collaboration’s capabilities?

-Proactive Supplier Collaboration uses text-davinci-003 generative AI model to draft the e-mail.
+Proactive supplier collaboration uses text-davinci-003 generative AI model to draft the e-mail.
 It uses Azure Open AI’s Content Moderator to help validate the response, along with an NGram-based relevance filter to ensure response is on-topic.

-## What is Proactive Supplier Collaboration’s intended use?
+## What is Proactive supplier collaboration’s intended use?

-Use Proactive Supplier Collaboration to provide a way for business users to follow up with their partners more quickly and efficiently regarding supply chain disruptions that have been reported in the news.
+Use Proactive supplier collaboration to provide a way for business users to follow up with their partners more quickly and efficiently regarding supply chain disruptions that have been reported in the news.

-## How was Proactive Supplier Collaboration evaluated?
+## How was Proactive supplier collaboration evaluated?
 What metrics are used to measure performance?

-Proactive Supplier Collaboration was evaluated with human judgment on a random sample of drafted e-mails from a random selection of news articles.
+Proactive supplier collaboration was evaluated with human judgment on a random sample of drafted e-mails from a random selection of news articles.
 To evaluate the system, our metrics included if the e-mail contained false information, if the e-mail content was relevant and actionable, if the e-mail was syntactically correct, if the topic was correctly incorporated into the e-mail, and the amount of editing needed before sending.

-## What are the limitations of Proactive Supplier Collaboration?
-How can users minimize the impact of Proactive Supplier Collaboration’s limitations when using it?
+## What are the limitations of Proactive supplier collaboration?
+How can users minimize the impact of Proactive supplier collaboration’s limitations when using it?

-Proactive Supplier Collaboration today only supports drafting e-mails in the English language.
+Proactive supplier collaboration today only supports drafting e-mails in the English language.
 The e-mail draft is generated one time, and there isn't support for editing the draft.
 As we aren't able to test every possible news situation, it's possible some generated e-mails may be of lower quality than the e-mails that we tested.
 This can be mitigated by always reviewing the draft e-mail before sending.

-## What operational factors and settings allow for effective and responsible use of Proactive Supplier Collaboration?
+## What operational factors and settings allow for effective and responsible use of Proactive supplier collaboration?

-The selection you make for the news article to e-mail about, and the topic of the e-mail, will have significant influence on the generated e-mail.
-The generated e-mail should mention the impact on supply chain from the news article and ask the partner about the selected topic.
+The selection you make for the news article you want to draft an e-mail about and the topic of the e-mail, will have significant influence on the generated e-mail.
+The generated e-mail should mention the impact on the supply chain from the news article and ask the partner about the selected topic.

 ## Troubleshooting

-You can edit your default mail:to client in your computer settings.
-If it's not working for you in Chrome, you can go to chrome://settings/handlers and allow sites to handle protocols.
+You can edit your default **mail:to** client in your computer settings.
+If it's not working for you in Chrome, you can go to **chrome://settings/handlers** and allow sites to handle protocols.
 Then go to your mail client and allow it to handle mails.

 ## Learn More